Douglas and Marie Immaculée Acton Woodruff family papers

 Language of Materials

-Primarily English, but some diaries and letters in French, Italian, and German.
+Primarily English, with some diaries and letters in French, Italian, and German.

 Collection is open for research.